How to Fix a Sagging Door

 Replace Hinge Screw With 3-Inch Screw

 A highly effective way to fix a sagging door is to replace one of the top-hinge screws with a 3-inch long screw.
-This serves not only to pull the hinge closer to the door jamb, but it draws the entire door frame closer to the underlying stud.
+This serves not only to pull the hinge closer to the door jamb, but also it draws the entire door frame closer to the underlying stud.